Contact Us Today! 512-454-7548

 Representing The People Of Austin

 Have you been arrested for the first time in Austin, Texas?
 You are likely worried about what's in store for you and must be anxious for your court date.
 If convicted of whatever crime it is you allegedly committed, you could face jail, fines, community service, among other requirements and penalties that would make up your sentencing order.
-It's scary -- but an experienced, resourceful criminal defense attorney can guide you through the process, help you find alternatives to jail, and help you avoid a criminal record.
+It's scary -- but an experienced, skilled criminal defense attorney can guide you through the process, help you find alternatives to jail, and help you avoid a criminal conviction and a criminal record.

-Jason English, an established first time offender lawyer in Austin, understands how difficult and stressful a first-time offense can be.
+Jason English, first-time offender lawyer Austin, understands how difficult and stressful a first-time offense can be.
 He is here to fight for your rights and freedom and pursue the best outcome in your unique situation.

 Options for First-Time Offenders in Austin, TX